 Section 263A uniform capitalization rules.-These rules require cooperatives to capitalize or include in inventory certain costs incurred in connection with the production of real and tangible personal property held in inventory or held for sale in the ordinary course of business.
 The rules also apply to personal property (tangible and intangible) acquired for resale.
-Cooperatives subject to the rules are required to capitalize not only direct costs but an allocable portion of most indirect costs (including taxes) that relate to the assets produced or acquired for resale.
+Cooperatives subject to the rules are required to capitalize not only direct costs but a portion of most indirect costs (including taxes) that relate to the assets produced or acquired for resale.
 Interest expense paid or incurred during the production period of certain property must be capitalized and is governed by special rules.
-For more information, see Notice 88-99, 1988-2 C.B.
-422. The uniform capitalization rules also apply to the production of property constructed or improved by a cooperative for use in its trade or business or in an activity engaged in for profit.
+For more information, see Regulations sections 1.263A-8 through 1.263A-15.
+The uniform capitalization rules also apply to the production of property constructed or improved by a cooperative for use in its trade or business or in an activity engaged in for profit.